-CDK is a family of kinases that have emerged as potentially important drug targets in cancer because of their roles in transcription, the process by which genes express proteins, and by interfering with cancer's ability to progress unchecked through the cell cycls.
+CDK is a family of kinases that have emerged as potentially important drug targets in cancer because of their roles in transcription, the process by which genes express proteins, and by interfering with cancer's ability to progress unchecked through the cell cycl.
 We intend to build on our leadership in selective CDK inhibition for difficult-to-treat cancers by continuing to develop SY-5609, which is currently in the dose escalation portion of a Phase 1 clinical trial in patients with select advanced solid tumors.
-We also have a selective CDK12 inhibitor program in cancer, which is our most advanced program in preclinical development.
+We also have selective CDK12 and CDK11 inhibitor programs in cancer, and we expect that our next development candidate will be nominated from our CDK12 program in the second half of 2022.